-All administrators sign into the Cloud Administration Console using their passwords configured in My Account > Profile, but you can protect the console with additional authentication such a tokencode or push notification (Approve).
+All administrators sign into the Cloud Administration Console using their passwords configured in My Account > Profile, but you can protect the console with additional (step-up) authentication such a tokencode or push notification (Approve).
 After you enable additional authentication, the console is automatically configured as a SAML service provider, while the Cloud Authentication Service acts as the SAML identity provider.

 Note: If no Super Admins in your company can provide the required authentication credentials to access the console, RSA Customer Support can temporarily disable the additional authentication requirement, allowing administrators to gain access using only their passwords.
 RSA sends all Super Admins an email notification after additional authentication has been disabled.

 Before you begin

 - You must be a Super Admin for the Cloud Administration Console.

 Verify that the identity source containing the administrator accounts is synchronized, ensuring that the administrators' identity information is available to the Cloud Authentication Service.
 You can click Users > Management to see if specific administrators have been synchronized.